MungaiMwangi001/data_structures_codes/q1/README.md

 Copy code
 my_set = {1, 2, 3, 4}
 my_set.remove(3)  # O(1) operation

 2. Doubly Linked List with Hash Map
 Requirement: Combine a doubly linked list with a hash map (or hash table).
 The hash map stores pointers (or references) to the nodes in the doubly linked list.
-How it works: Use the hash map to find the node in 𝑂(1)
-O(1) and remove it from the linked list in
+How it works: Use the hash map to find the node in O(1) and remove it from the linked list in 𝑂(1) by updating the pointers.
-𝑂(1)
-O(1) by updating the pointers.
 Example structure:

 Hash Map: {value: node_reference}
 Doubly Linked List: Supports direct removal via node pointers.

 3. Dynamic Array with Index Hash Map
+Requirement:
-Requirement: Combine a dynamic array with a hash map.
+ Combine a dynamic array with a hash map.
 The hash map stores the index of each element in the array.

-How it works: Use the hash map to find the index of the element to be removed in 𝑂(
+How it works:
+Use the hash map to find the index of the element to be removed in 𝑂(1).
-1
-)
-O(1).
 Replace the element with the last element in the array and update the hash map.
-Then, remove the last element from the array in
+Then, remove the last element from the array in 𝑂(1).
-𝑂(1)
-O(1).
 Example process:

 python